graphlab-fr/cosma/docs/user-manual.md

 Records can be opened by clicking on a node, an index entry, a search engine suggestion, or a link in the body or footer of a record.
 Opening a record displays its contents in the right side panel.

-In Cosma, you can go forward or backward with the Previous / Next buttons located in the left side panel.
-In a web browser, you can do the same via the browser's Previous / Next functions.
+You can go forward or backward with the browser's Previous / Next functions.
 Opening a record adds the corresponding identifier at the end of the URL.
 This allows you to copy direct links to records.

-Clicking on the “Close” button closes the right side panel and deselects the corresponding node in the graph.
+To deselect a node, press the Esc key.

 The links in the records are clickable.
 In a browser, you can open these links in a new tab via a right click.
-The title of the link (displayed in a tooltip after 1-2 seconds of hovering) is the title of the corresponding card.
+The title of the link (displayed in a tooltip after 1-2 seconds of hovering) is the title of the corresponding record.

 At the bottom of each record is a list of outgoing links (section titled “Links”) and incoming links (section titled “Backlinks”).
 Links and backlinks are contextualised: they are presented with the surrounding paragraph in the source record.
-You can set `link_context` to `tooltip` instead of `inline` if you want the link context to be displayed in a tooltip on hover, instead of inline.
+You can set `link_context` to `inline` instead of `tooltip` if you want the link context to be displayed at all times, instead of in a tooltip on hover.

-By default, the links section is collapsed, to make room for backlinks, which are often more useful.
-Click on the “Links” heading to expand the links section.

 ::: note
 Contextualised backlinks are one the most useful features in hypertext systems.
 It is famously absent from the Web.
 Many interrelated note-taking applications treat links as “first-class citizens”, and this includes contextualised backlinks.
 However, when these notes are shared on the Web, this feature is not always included, or it is only included in a paid plan.
 With Cosma, contextualised backlinks are part of the package, whether you're the author of a cosmoscope working locally, or someone exploring a cosmoscope on the Web.